 - Hollywood Casino at Penn National Race Course

 - Parx Casino and Racing

 - Wind Creek Bethlehem (formerly Sands Casino Resort)

 WSOP.com already has a candidate for a land-based partner in Caesars-owned Harrah’s Philadelphia.
 In April, Caesars also launched an online sportsbook and online casino in PA, further establishing WSOP.com as a probable frontrunner to launch online poker in the state.

-Another likely candidate to launch in the state in the near future is partypoker, perhaps as soon as August.
+Another likely candidate to launch in the state in the near future, perhaps as soon as August, is partypoker.
 The partypoker platform is owned by GVC Holdings which, with MGM, jointly owns ROAR Digital.
 ROAR currently operates the partypoker NJ site.
 ROAR may have its license to operate in Pennsylvania approved by the PGCB as early as August 5.

 Interstate compacts needed for PA players to play for online bracelets

 Of course, should WSOP.com launch in Pennsylvania, another step will have to be taken for players in the state to be able to compete for WSOP online bracelets.
 Pennsylvania will still need to forge an interstate compact with other states in which WSOP.com operates.